F-R-I-D-A-Y-Project/F.R.I.D.A.Y-Java/README.md

 ## Compatibility

-As of now, F.R.I.D.A.Y is compatible with Java (20-23)
+F.R.I.D.A.Y is compatible with Java 20+

 ### Frameworks used